 An even easier option… use a pre-printed paper like the ones in the Recommendations section at the end of the post.

 3. Print the paper.
 Set the PDF to 100%, use good paper (like this Epson matte presentation paper), and choose a higher-quality print setting.
 Here’s a video that may help:

-4. Download the 30 Journal Jar Prompts printable (available in the Resource Library for current subscribers, or you can sign up in the box below to have a copy emailed to you).
+4. Download the 30 Journal Jar Prompts printable (sign up in the box below to have a copy emailed to you).